BusbyLab/git-gh-demo/README.md

 The place where project code is kept is called a repository.
 In the language of Git and GitHub, this is often shortened to `repo`.
-If I follow this link, I will be taken to my repo named `git-gh-demo`.
-From here, anyone can download the code by running the following `git`
+If I follow this [link](https://github.com/gerverska/git-gh-demo), I will be taken to my repo named `git-gh-demo`.
+From here, anyone can download the code by running the following `git` command:
-command:

     git clone https://github.com/gerverska/git-gh-demo.git

+Where did I get the `https://github.com/gerverska/git-gh-demo.git` link?
+After following the link to the `git-gh-demo` repo, I clicked the green `<> Code` button and copied and pasted the HTTPS link onto the command line.

-Run this, and then `cd` into the directory associated with this repo.
+After running `git clone`, `cd` into the directory associated with this repo.

     cd git-gh-demo
     ls -a